-- We present Depth-CBF, a novel technique for formulating vision-based control barrier functions and estimating their Lie derivatives for control affine systems. - 2) We detail the design of depth-based barrier function controllers with only a single optimization constraint. - 3) We validate the performance of the Depth-CBF in simulation in unstructured environments on a quadrotor.
+- 1) We present Depth-CBF, a novel technique for formulating vision-based control barrier functions and estimating their Lie derivatives for control affine systems. - 2) We detail the design of depth-based barrier function controllers with only a single optimization constraint. - 3) We validate the performance of the Depth-CBF in simulation in unstructured environments on a quadrotor. - 4) We validate the efficacy of this control technique in unstructured and dynamic environments on hardware using a TurtleBot3 and a quadrotor.
+This technique is shown to be significantly faster than previous methods.